The mighty .45/70 cartridge is even more popular than ever.

 The gov round found staying power in the world of big game hunting because sportsmen and women loved the long range stopping power.
 For deer and wild hogs, the round is perfect for a classic, brush lever gun.
 Especially when it comes to hunting rifles and guide guns for some of the most dangerous game on the planet.

 These are just some of the many reasons this round has such excellent accessibility and staying power long into the 21st century, which is something you cannot say for many rounds made in the 1800s.

 10. Choose your powder.

-The .45/70 was originally a black powder cartridge, but the invention of smokeless powder brought it new life.
+The .45-70 was originally a black powder cartridge, but the invention of smokeless powder brought it new life as a centerfire round.
 Many traditional shooters still use black powder it, though, so the cartridge gets points right off the bat for flexibility.

 9. Choose your projectile.

 The .458 diameter projectiles can be purchased or cast from lead.
 You can choose your profile for that thick chunk of lead.
 Various weights are available, along with jacketed projectiles and even more modern heavy penetrating projectiles.

 It is not all about bone-crushing recoil if you are a hand loader.
 Light loads can be made with even simple cast lead balls that will smack small game or a target just right.
 Cowboy-style loads contain a moderate level of power that still throws a big chunk of lead.
 The powerhouse loads will kill any large game animal on the planet.